Capture of Southern Naval Base: Main events

-On March 22, the corvette Vinnitsa, raised the Andriyivsky flag, and the commander Sergei Zagolnikov eventually turned to Russia.
-On the same day, Sergei Gaiduk said that food supplies on ships that are in Donuzlav are left for 10 days.
+On March 22, the corvette Vinnitsa, raised the St. Andrew flag, and the commander Sergei Zagolnikov eventually defected to Russia.
+On the same day, Sergei Gaiduk said that food supplies on ships that are in Donuzlav would last only 10 days.
 On March 23, the minesweeper Henichesk attempted to exit Donuzlav, however, it was intercepted by a tug of the Black Sea Fleet of Russia.
 On the same day, Yuri Fedash, commander of the Cherkasy, said to a reporter that he was in contact with the Ukrainian Navy headquarters.

 On the night of March 24, another small vessel was scuttled by the Russian Navy at the bay.
 Later, the Konstantin Olshansky laid smokescreens, but was still captured by the Russian boat U8301 using automatic weapons and small grenades.
 The minesweeper Henichesk was captured on the same date.
 Captain Dmitry Kovalenko, commander of the Konstantin Olshansky said that the issue of scuttling his ship never was on the table.
-At the time of capture of the ship was crewed by only 20 seamen from an usual complement of 120.
+At the time of capture of the ship was crewed by only 20 seamen from a usual complement of 120.
 The U8301 launched about 400 grenades around Konstantin Olshansky before the amphibious ship was assaulted by a boarding party.
-The Ministry of Foreign Affairs of Ukraine called the seizure of the ships by Russia "piracy".
+The Ministry of Foreign Affairs of Ukraine dubbed the seizure of the ships by Russia "piracy".

-The trawler Cherkasy made an attempt to leave Donuzlav, passing between the wrecks of two ships.
+Cherkasy made an attempt to leave Donuzlav, passing between the wrecks of two ships.
 As a result, the trawler was intercepted by a tug, from which there were attempts to board the minesweeper.
-According to Fedash, he considered the possibility of capturing the Russian vessel, but the leadership in Kiev refused.
+According to Fedash, he considered the possibility of capturing the Russian vessel, but the leadership in Kyiv refused.
 He also said that in order to prevent the seizure of Cherkasy, they fired small arms on the water and used grenades.
 Also on March 24 President of Ukraine Oleksandr Turchinov said that the Ministry of Defense was given an order to withdraw military units from the Crimea.

 On March 25, an unknown boat traveled around the minesweeper Cherkasy, the last Ukrainian ship in Crimea.
 Cherkasy was eventually captured by the ocean-going tug Kovel, three speedboats, and two Mi-35 helicopters.
 The ship maneuvered for at least two hours, but was eventually stormed using firearms and light-and-noise grenades.
 According to Fedash, Spetsnaz forces from the 16th Brigade participated in the capture of Cherkasy.

 During the assault there were no casualties, but control mechanisms of the ship were damaged by the Russian forces.
 As a result, the tug Kovel towed Cherkasy to a harbor berth.
 The next day the crew went to the coast and traveled to the mainland Ukraine, the last to left the ship was commander Yuri Fedash, after which the Ukrainian flag was removed from the minesweeper.